Jamize Olawale

-Jamize Robert Olawale (born April 17, 1989) is an American football fullback who is a free agent.
-He was signed by the Dallas Cowboys as an undrafted free agent in 2012.
-He played college football at North Texas.
+Jamize Robert Olawale (born April 17, 1989) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the North Texas Mean Green and was signed by the Dallas Cowboys as an undrafted free agent in 2012.

-Early years
+Early life

-In August 1998, Jamize began playing Pop Warner football for the San Bruno Rams in Northern California where he and his older brother would begin their gridiron journey.
-Jamize playing RB while big brother (Millicent Olawale) was the star QB.
-Both being standout players, it was clear to his coaches and peers they would have a bright future in the sport.
-He being a respectful young man, exceptional student as well as an athlete, all attest to his Father’s strict but meaningful upbringing.

-SB Rams: 98-2000

-SF Jr49ers: 2000-2001

 Olawale attended three high schools: Long Beach Poly High School, De La Salle High School, and St. Ignatius College Preparatory.

 College career

 Olawale played two seasons at El Camino College as a tight end, recording 15 receptions for 338 yards and three touchdowns.

 As a junior, he transferred to the University of North Texas, where he was switched to H-back, recording seven receptions for 79 yards.
 In his senior season, he was moved to wide receiver, appearing in eight games and recording two receptions for nine yards.

 Professional career

-Dallas Cowboys
+Dallas Cowboys (first stint)

-After not being selected in the 2012 NFL Draft, Olawale received a tryout invitation for rookie mini-camp where he was converted from wide receiver to full back, and performed well enough to be signed as an undrafted free agent on May 14.
+After not being selected in the 2012 NFL draft, Olawale received a tryout invitation for rookie mini-camp where he was converted from wide receiver to full back, and performed well enough to be signed as an undrafted free agent on May 14.

 Although he enjoyed a successful preseason, he was waived on August 31, after the team decided to keep Phillip Tanner.
 Olawale was then signed to the team's practice squad.